Group interviews and assessment: What to expect and how to prepare

 What must each team produce by the end of the hackathon, to qualify for completion?
 It could be a working prototype, a piece of code or a video proposal.

 Getting everyone together in one place, setting them up with the tech they need, supplying food and drink and possibly even paying travel expenses – all while taking your team away from their regular projects – can be an expensive business.
 So, if this is your first hackathon, you’re going to have to do your homework if you want to sell the idea both to your stakeholders and potential participants.

 Highlight the potential benefits:

-Namedrop the success stories: companies who are renowned for innovation, like Google, Amazon, Netflix and Twitter, have all made hackathons a part of their corporate culture.
+Namedrop the success stories: Companies who are renowned for innovation, like Google, Amazon, Netflix and Twitter, have all made hackathons a part of their corporate culture.
 Be sure to highlight their successes to sceptics; if it’s good enough for them then it’s surely good enough for you!

 Look at project schedules as far in advance as you can and once you set the date, keep that time sacred.
-If you can, leave a bit of wiggle room around the week leading up to the event in case projects run over time.
+If you can, leave a bit of wiggle room around the week leading up to the event just in case projects do end up running over time.